 At its best, juicy tenderloin is dripped in a rich, buttery homemade béarnaise sauce and infused with rosemary and thyme.
 You’ll want to whisk up the sauce right before grilling the steak so that it remains warm for serving.

-It’s safe to say that perfecting béarnaise sauce takes a learning curve.
+It’s safe to say that perfecting this well-loved French sauce takes a learning curve.
 However, you can rest assured that the final result is absolutely worth it.
 All that’s left is to set the table with a glass of wine and spend the perfect dinner with your special someone.

 Perhaps one of the most popular French sandwich recipes, jambon-beurre is near and dear to every Parisian as a humble yet delicious lunch.
-There’re only three ingredients in this iconic meal: a sliced open baguette with salted butter and spiced ham.
+There are only three ingredients in this iconic meal: a sliced open baguette with salted butter and spiced ham.

 Lunch preparation doesn’t get easier than this.
 However, to nail this classic staple, you’ll need some truly high-quality ingredients.
 At its best, the nice crust texture and flavor are simply irresistible for any foodie.

 The ham-to-bread ratio is customizable to your taste.
 Unquestionably, one big jambon-beurre is more than enough to tie you over until the next meal.
-If you ever set foot in Paris, this is the must-try lunch that you won’t want to miss.
+If you ever set foot in Paris, this food with “J” as the first letter is the must-try lunch that you won’t want to miss.

 An exquisite delight hailing from the South of France, roasted garlic and lemon chicken is a great dinner recipe to have on hand.
 It’s not your regular roasted chickens and is easier to throw together than you may think.